ourStoryNetwork/lp09-onboarding-platform/b18governance.md

 # 0.9_b18governance

 After completing [b90training](b90training.md), this is the third step to create your onboarding program.
-Review the table below to define the player personas within your platform ecosystem
+Review the table below to define the player personas within your platform ecosystem.

 ## Platform Players
 | Programming Interface | Role                 | Player Persona              |Discipline            |